Proposed Approval of Innovative Courses

 The process outlined in 19 TAC §74.27 provides authority for the commissioner of education to approve discipline-based courses, but reserves for SBOE review and approval those courses that do not fall within any of the subject areas of the foundation or enrichment curriculum.

-House Bill 3, passed by the 81st Texas Legislature, changed graduation requirements, including increasing the number of state elective credits to provide students with additional flexibility.
+House Bill 3, passed by the 81st Texas Legislature changes graduation requirements including increasing the number of state elective credits to provide students with additional flexibility.

-Attachment III provides a brief description of four courses submitted for SBOE review and consideration; all four courses are for renewal.
-The recommended effective date for any courses approved would be August 23, 2010.
+Attachment III provides a brief description of five courses submitted for SBOE review and consideration, three for renewal and two for initial approval.
+The recommended effective date for any courses approved would be “beginning with school year 2009-2010.”
 The course(s) would be available for school districts' use through collaboration with the applying organization that provides the curriculum and professional development and would be available to support the district in course implementation or, in the case of those submitted by districts, with local school board approval.

 FISCAL IMPACT: None.